 Since stem cell numbers in the graft are important for clinical outcome following transplantation, methods to expand hematopoietic stem cells have been examined extensively.
-This is particularly relevant in umbilical cord blood (UCB) transplantation, where low numbers of stem cells are directly related to delayed hematopoietic and immune reconstitution.
+This is particularly relevant in UCB transplantation, where low numbers of stem cells are directly related to delayed hematopoietic and immune reconstitution.

 Improved HSC expansion strategies may significantly affect transplantation outcome, enabling broader applications for UCB transplantation.
 These strategies are also needed to realize the full therapeutic potential of genome editing technologies to correct hematopoietic stem cells derived from patients with congenital hematologic disorders.
 Efforts to expand HSCs in cytokine-supported liquid cultures have been largely unsuccessful, and there is now general agreement that efficient expansion requires an appropriate context that is provided by the hematopoietic stem cell niche.
 A series of research programs will help achieve these priorities.